target/statsd-kafka-backend/README.md

 # kafka-backend
-Statsd backend for sending metrics to kafka.
+[Etsy Statsd backend](https://github.com/etsy/statsd/blob/master/docs/backend_interface.md) for sending metrics to kafka.
 This relies on posting stats data to a kafka rest proxy endpoint.

 This is based on [statsd-http-backend](https://github.com/bmhatfield/statsd-http-backend), and made specific to kafka.